vanderbilt-redcap/redcap-aws-cloudformation/README.md

 5. You can watch as CloudFormation builds out your Project REDCap environment.
 A CloudFormation deployment is called a *stack*.
 The parent stack creates several child stacks depending on the parameters you provided.
 When all the stacks have reached the green CREATE_COMPLETE status, as shown in the screenshot following, then the Project REDCAp architecture has been deployed.
 Select the **Outputs** tab to find your Project REDCap environment URL.

+6. After clicking on the provided URL, you will be taken to the Project REDCap login screen.
+You can login by using the username 'redcap_admin' and the password you provided in the **DB Master Password Parameter**.
+You will immediately be asked to change the password.

+### Congratulations
+At this point, you have a fully functioning and robust Project REDCap environment to begin using.